medic/cht-conf/README.md

 * add PNGout as somehow part of the form conversion step.
 But make sure it's cleanly separated from XML processing step
 * remove `beta-` prefix from `--version` output
 * define configure-all as separate action; convert argument order to <action>-first?
 How to allow multiple actions (if at all?)?
-* improve xls2xform-medic error - manually detect whether it's installed before suggesting in the error message that it may not be
 * parse xls2xform JSON output and display nicely